 Lifecycle: The most injurious species is the western flower thrips (WFT).
 They often do considerable damage before they are discovered, because thrips are small, multiply rapidly and feed in plant buds in which they can remain undetected.
 WFT also vector Tospoviruses.
 Feeding marks from the rasping mouthparts of thrips appear as white streaks on the leaves.
 Infested new growth may curl under and leaves are often deformed.
 Adult WFT are about 1/16" long, with narrow bodies and fringed wings.
 Females are reddish brown and males are light tan to yellow.
 The wingless immature larval stages are light yellow.
 Female thrips insert eggs (several hundred per female) into plant tissue.
 The tiny yellowish larvae molt twice and feed on plant fluids as they mature.
 Larvae drop off the plant into the soil and pass through two stages, after which adults emerge.
 The egg to adult lifecycle can be completed in 2 to 4 weeks depending upon greenhouse temperature.
 During warmer temperatures development is more rapid than at cooler temperatures.

 Monitoring: Early detection of a thrips infestation is critical for effective management because populations are lower and it is easier to obtain good spray coverage when plant canopies are small.
 Symptoms of their feeding are often not noticed until the damage has occurred.
 Eggplant, tomatoes, leafy greens and peppers are prone to thrips infestations.
-Yellow sticky cards, key plants and indicator plants provide can be used to detect the onset of an infestation.
+Yellow sticky cards, key plants and indicator plants can be used to detect the onset of an infestation.
 Yellow sticky cards should be placed just above the crop canopy, and near doors, vents and over thrips-sensitive cultivars to monitor the movement of thrips.
 The light to medium-blue sticky cards may catch more thrips (and shore flies) than yellow ones.
 However, it is more practical to use yellow cards for general pest monitoring to attract fungus gnats, whiteflies and winged aphids.
 The number of thrips per card should be recorded and graphed weekly to monitor population levels and movement in or out of the greenhouse, and thus aid in control decisions.
 See section on key plants and indicator plants for more monitoring information.

 Lifecycle: The sweet potato whitefly B biotype (Bemisia argentifolii) and greenhouse whitefly (Trialeurodes vaporariorum) may infest vegetable bedding plants.
-However, greenhouse whitefly is the most common species.
+However, greenhouse whitefly is the most common species in New England.
 Both adult and immature whiteflies have piercing sucking mouthparts, are able to remove fluids and produce honeydew that also results in sooty mold fungus.
 Winged adult whiteflies are 1/16" in length, and found on the undersides of the youngest, most tender leaves.
 Females may lay from 150 to 300 eggs, which hatch into first-instar nymphs in about a week.
 The crawlers move for a short distance before settling down to feed.
 After three molts, a pupal stage is formed from which adults emerge in about six days.
 Whiteflies complete their egg to adult cycle in 21 to 36 days depending upon greenhouse temperatures.

 Monitoring: To monitor whiteflies, check susceptible plants, such as tomatoes, at ten locations in an area of 1,000 square feet, examining plants on each side of the aisle.
 Look on the undersides of one or two leaves per plant, for nymphs, pupa and adults.
 Yellow sticky traps can also be used to detect adult whiteflies once populations have reached higher densities.
 Begin treatments as soon as the first sign of infestation is noted.